The 55 Best Classic Romance Movies of All Time

 From the advent of the "talkies" to *that* faked orgasm.

-classic romance movies: romeo and juliet, carmen jones
+classic romance movies: romeo and juliet, carmen jones, when harry met sally

 (Image credit: Shutterstock/Getty)

-Classic Hollywood had a thing for romance: Most films from that era involve some kind of love story that's central to the plot.
-Heck, even Alfred Hitchcock, the “Master of Suspense," used a fair amount smoochin' in his movies.
-But after a long cinematic dry spell, it's safe to say the resurgence of rom-coms upon us, thanks to hits like To All the Boys I've Loved Before and Crazy Rich Asians.
-With so much love on the brain, we decided to investigate which classic, must-watch films hold up as the most quintessentially romantic of them all.
+Classic Hollywood had a thing for romance: Most films from the early days of the silver screen involve a central love story.
+Heck, even Alfred Hitchcock, the “Master of Suspense," used a fair amount of smoochin' in his iconic horror movies.
+But after a long cinematic dry spell, it's safe to say the resurgence of rom-coms is upon us.
+With so much love on the brain, we decided to investigate which classic, must-watch films remain the most quintessentially romantic of them all.

-After scouring the archives of film history, we determined that the 50 movies below best tell the evolution of rom-coms.
-Starting from 1931 with Charlie Chaplin’s City Lights and going through 1989 (we figured "classic" meant pre-1990—mainly because we just had to include When Harry Met Sally), these movies exude classic Hollywood romance.
-While subplots range from drama to pure comedy, there’s still plenty of witty dialogue, corny meet-cutes, and of course, swoonworthy romance.
+After scouring the archives of film history, we determined that the 55 movies below best tell the evolution of the romance genre.
+Starting from 1931 with Charlie Chaplin’s City Lights and going through the '90s (we figured "classic" meant pre-2000), these movies exude classic Hollywood romance.
+While subplots range from tear-jerker to pure comedy, there’s still plenty of witty dialogue, corny meet-cutes, and, of course, swoon-worthy moments.
 And sure, some of these films didn’t age all that well (things were a lot different almost a century ago, after all)—but if you can look past the gender stereotypes, we guarantee these movies will induce butterflies.

-In timeline order, these are the best classic Hollywood romance movies to put on your watch list for your next movie night.
+In chronological order, these are the best classic Hollywood romance movies to put on your watch list for your next movie night, whether you're looking for date night material, a solo watch, or a movie to watch with friends.
 Expect to see genre mainstays like Audrey Hepburn and Cary Grant, as well as more modern greats like Molly Ringwald and Meg Ryan.
-For each film, we’ve included some important facts to pull out the next time you want to impress your movie-buff friend.
-If you want to compare your modern favorites and get a feel from the critics, we’ve included each film’s Rotten Tomatoes score, too.
+For the cinephiles, we've included important facts for each film, and the Rotten Tomatoes score, so you can see what critics thought upon the movie's release.

 'City Lights' (1931)